 Athirapally is located in Mukundapuram Taluk, Thrissur district.
-It is a first-grade gram panchayat which is situated 60 km away from Thrissur and 70 km away from Kochi.
-It is famous for its majestic waterfalls and enchanting rainforests.
+It is situated 60 km away from Thrissur and 70 km away from Kochi.
+It is famous for its majestic waterfalls and enchanting rain forests.
 This place is rich in biodiversity.
 Environment Minister Jairam Ramesh had called this valley a Silent Valley.
-Athirappilly also houses the Vazhachal and the Charpa waterfalls.
-The ecosystem of this place is considered to be one of its kinds in the state of Kerala.
+Athirappally also houses the Vazhachal and the Charpa waterfalls.
+The ecosystem of this place is considered to be one of its kind in the state of Kerala.

-The area is near the Western Ghats which are known for the intense green cover and vivid wildlife.
-These Ghats are famous for the forests which are known as the Athirappilly Vazhachal area.
+The area is near the Western Ghats, which are known for the intense green cover and vivid wildlife.
+These Ghats are famous for the forests that are known as the Athirapally Vazhachal area.

-The forests are home to many endangered and rare species of many animals and birds.
+The forests are home to many endangered and rare species of animals and birds.
 The Wildlife Trust of India had called this green cover ‘a symbol of best elephant conservation efforts in India’.
-The International Bird Association pointed out that Athirappilly is an important bird area owing to the various kinds of winged species found here such as the endangered hornbill that are present in four varieties in this place.
+The International Bird Association pointed out that Athirapally is an important area owing to the various kinds of winged species found here, such as the endangered hornbill that is present in four varieties, in this place.

-A Land of Waterfalls And Beauty - Tourist Places in and Around Athirappilly
+A Land Of Waterfalls And Beauty - Tourist Places In And Around Athirappally

-The forests, here, are also home to primitive tribals called Kodars who specialise in collecting natural honey, wax, sago and spices like cardamom and ginger.
+The forests here are also home to primitive tribals called Kodars who specialize in collecting natural honey, wax, sago and spices like cardamom and ginger.
 You can have a look at the Kodars’ way of life too.
-Hence, the village is considered to be a tourism hotspot in God's Own Country ─ Kerala and is one of the extremely exotic places to visit owing to so much diversity.
-The other attractions are the waterfalls which are equally breath-taking and can make you awestruck.
+Hence, the village is considered to be a tourism hotspot in the God's Own Country Kerala, and is one of the extremely exotic places to visit, owing to so much diversity.
+The other attractions are the waterfalls, which are equally breath-taking and can make you go awestruck.

-Athirappilly is connected by road, and you can reach here by traveling to its nearest railway station or airport.
+Athirapally is connected by road, and you can reach here by travelling to its nearest railway station or airport.